DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world1.md

 "As you can see, just a human"

-Kay's instincts were telling that this one is far more dangerous.
+Kai's instincts were telling that this one is far more dangerous.
 So he carefully gave his reply.

 "And you're surprisingly versed in human language, aren't you?"